 The headwaters of the Hoh River Basin are located on Mt.
 Olympus at an altitude of 2,425 meters (m).
-The upper 65% of the basin, including the entire North Fork and majority of the South Fork Hoh Rivers, is protected within Olympic National Park (ONP) and is considered to be essentially in pristine condition (McHenry and Lichatowich, 1996; Smith, 2000) (Figure 1).
+The upper 65% of the basin, including the entire North Fork and majority of the South Fork Hoh Rivers, is protected within Olympic National Park (ONP) (McHenry and Lichatowich, 1996; Smith, 2000) (Figure 1).
 The Hoh River is a large (481 km), glacially-influenced river with an extensive floodplain that contains a diverse array of lateral riverine habitats, critical to rearing salmonids (Sedell et al., 1984; Smith, 2000; McHenry, 2001).
 Several major non-glacial tributaries to the Hoh also provide temperate rearing and spawning areas for salmonids (Sedell et al., 1982; McHenry, 2001).
 Most of the large tributaries are located on industrial forestlands outside ONP where land-use practices have degraded salmon rearing and spawning habitat and altered the processes responsible for habitat formation (Smith, 2000; McHenry, 2001).
 At the mouth of the Hoh River, the Hoh Tribal reservation occupies the south shore, and Olympic National Park the north shore.

-The wet, mild climate of the Hoh River is dominated by the influence of offshore marine air and is characterized by the highest precipitation levels in Washington State
+The wet, mild climate of the Hoh River is dominated by the influence of offshore marine air and is characterized by the highest precipitation levels in Washington State (U.S. Weather Bureau, 1965).
+Average annual precipitation ranges from about 225 cm (90 inches) near the Pacific Coast to 600 cm (240 inches) per year in the Olympic

-(U.S. Weather Bureau, 1965).
-Average annual precipitation ranges from about 225 cm (90 inches) near the Pacific Coast to 600 cm (240 inches) per year in the Olympic Mountains (U.S. Weather Bureau, 1965).
+Mountains (U.S. Weather Bureau, 1965).
 Normal discharge fluctuations are bimodal with individual peak flows greatest during winter months (e.g., November to February) and average monthly discharges highest when snowmelt runoff occurs in June and July (USGS, 1998).
 As predicted in research on climate change, recent years seem to indicate changes in the hydrograph, with higher peak flows in the November to January period, a reduced spring runoff season, and a lower summer flow (USGS, 2010).
 Recent years have shown particularly dry spring and summer seasons, with reduced flow and higher water temperatures in tributaries.
-Offshore conditions such as the "Blob," a vast region of warm surface water in the North Pacific, also had a negative effect on salmonid populations (Cheung and Frölicher 2020).
+Offshore conditions such as warming oceans and an increase in frequency of marine heat waves (periods of unusually high ocean temperatures such as the "Blob" in 2013-2015), also have, also had a negative effect on salmonid populations (Cheung and Frölicher 2020).

-In principle, the Hoh River supports a relatively healthy and diverse salmonid assemblage that includes five species of Pacific salmon, two species of trout, and one char species (McHenry and Lichatowich, 1996).
+The Hoh River supports a diverse salmonid assemblage that includes five species of Pacific salmon, two species of trout, and one char species (McHenry and Lichatowich, 1996).
 That said, runs are greatly reduced from the days when canneries operated on the Hoh (McHenry, 2001; Appendix C).
 The spring/summer and fall Chinook Salmon O. tshawytscha, fall Coho Salmon O. kisutch, and winter steelhead O. Mykiss are considered among the last remaining relatively healthy populations in the lower forty-eight (Nehlsen et al., 1991; Huntington et al., 1994; McHenry and Lichatowich, 1996).
 The Hoh River Bull Trout S. confluentus population is listed as threatened under the federal Endangered Species Act but is considered to be relatively healthy and abundant (Mongillo, 1992).
 The Hoh River also contains unstudied populations of Coastal Cutthroat Trout O. clarkii clarkii, resident Rainbow Trout and summer steelhead O. mykiss, in addition to a few Chum Salmon O. keta, Sockeye Salmon O. nerka, and Pink Salmon O. gorbuscha (McHenry, 2001).